tekknolagi/tekknolagi.github.com/_posts/2020-09-05-compiling-a-lisp-4.md

 the footnote.[^2]

-If you're wondering what the underscore (`_`) function is, it's a macro that I made to test the return value of the compile expression and return if ther was an error.
+If you're wondering what the underscore (`_`) function is, it's a macro that I made to test the return value of the compile expression and return if there was an error.
 We don't have any non-aborting error cases just yet, but I got tired of writing `if (result != 0) return result;` over and over again.